brpo01/Project-Documentation/Project-14.md

     - Enter the username Jenkins would use (ubuntu/ec2-user)
     - Enter the secret key (the contents of your <\private_key>.pem file from AWS)
     - Click OK to save
-  - You could add a stage that cleans your workspace after every build (whether failed, successful or otherwise)
+  - You could add a stage that cleans your workspace after every build
     ```
     stage('Clean up') {
       steps {